 “The used-vehicle market saw a slight decline in October, which is a bit surprising given the affordability issues in the new market,” said Chris Frey, senior manager of Economic and Industry Insights at Cox Automotive.
 “Despite facing higher interest rates, the used market has remained strong, a result of the lower prices of used vehicles and the continued need for transportation among consumers.”

-Retail used-vehicle sales — the volume of vehicles sold via a dealership, thus removing private party sales — are estimated to be down 13.2% from April 2021.
-However, the retail sales pace ticked up to 20.0 million in April from March’s revised 19.3 million level.
+Retail used-vehicle sales — the volume of vehicles sold via a dealership, thus removing private party sales — are estimated to be 1.57 million in October, down only 0.4% from the 1.58 million recorded in September.
+The used retail sales pace ticked up to 19.3 million in October from September’s revised 18.9 million level.